RVBNN/RVBNN/README.md

-- 👋 Hi guys, I’m @RVBNN, Actuary student in the Faculty of Sciences at the Universidad Nacional Autónoma de México
+- 👋 Hi guys, I’m @RVBNN, Actuary graduate of the Faculty of Sciences at the Universidad Nacional Autónoma de México
 - 👀 I’m interested in Data Science and Finance as well as probability theory
 - 🌱 I’m currently learning Python, VBA and reinforcing my knowledge in R
 - 📫 You can find me in LinkedIn at www.linkedin.com/in/ruben-núñez